bbauska/UC-Davis-JS-Basics/readme.md

 change down here we can see that.

-There needs to be let, but the rest of these can all be const, because those aren't going to change during the script at all during it&amp;s running.
+There needs to be let, but the rest of these can all be const, because those aren&apos;t going to change during the script at all during it&amp;s running.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 582. update to constant and let (323) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">